El Capitolio is one of the most emblematic buildings in Cuba. Yet I’ve passed by it for a year without ever wanting to enter.

 Inaugurated in 1929, it is the work of many engineers, architects and 5000 workers (although some say up to 8000).
 It cost the equivalent of 17 million US dollars.

-Amazingly, it took only three years to build in the Cuban capital.
+Incredibly, it took only three years to build in the Cuban capital.

 Much of the tools were imported to complete the work, as well as the construction material.
 This lavish structure included 60 types of marble, most notably Carrera marble from Colonnata Italy.

-Is Havana’s El Capitolio a Replica of the Washington Capital?
+A Replica of the Washington Capitol?